Jana bahal: Major cultural activities

-Beside the main Jana Baha Dyah Jatra (chariot festival), the people, mostly Buddhists, visit and pray the Seto Machindranath deity.
-They count the beads tied in the thread or rotate the manes on the process of praying.
+Beside the main Jana Baha Dyah Jatra (chariot festival), the visitors, mostly Buddhists, visit and pray to the Seto Machindranath deity.
+They count the beads tied in the Japamala and move the beads in the process of praying.
 Newar Buddhists perform uposadhavrata (a kind of fasting) every Ashtami by doing saptavidhanutara satvapuja and by offering pate (parasol).
 They also perform satpuja during which toncha, batti, prasad all are offered in equal quantity of 1000.
 In the premises of Kanak-Muni Buddha‟s chaitya, Barey Chwiu is done for the young males of Shakya, Buddhacharya and Bajracharya caste.
 Newars often organizes the program of lighting the palas around the temple or lighting 108 diyos.
 This shrine is mainly visited on the day of Purnima, Ashtami and Sanhu (Sankranti) by the Hindus.
 The daily ritual of the temple starts from around 4 am by the priests.